 While initiatives can be independent entities, you can link them to goals when they drive the team to achieve that objective.

 For example, your goal may be to become the #1 mobile app in your market.
 You can link initiatives related to enhancing your iOS and Android apps directly to that objective.
-You may also have a goal at a product-line level above that.
-If enhancing your mobile apps will impact that goal, you can link those initiatives to the product-line goal as well.
+You may also have a goal at a parent-line level above that.
+If enhancing your mobile apps will impact that goal, you can link those initiatives to the parent-line goal as well.

 Follow these steps to link an existing initiative to a goal.